[photo credit: @thedarlingassembly]

 I legged it home, cried, called my boyfriend, called my Mum, and got on with life as normal the day after.

-I’m relieved that we’re able to work from home until things get better.
-As many of you know, I have lived in a flat on my own for 5 years now and I have worked from home for the best part of ten so I’ve had practise.
+I’m relieved that we’re allowed to work from home until things get better, it is a privilege not all people have.
+I have lived in a flat on my own for 5 years now and I have worked from home for the best part of ten so I’ve had practise.
 I should be good at it.
 But I’m not.
 I’ve developed a complex of having too much time with my own thoughts.
 I’m better at it now than I used to be, but as some of you have come to realise, it’s not as easiest as it seems.

 I told myself I’d make the effort to stick to a routine every day after work – it would benefit my mind to make time to exercise, read newly-purchased books (3 for £5 from The Works!), eat at normal times, enjoy a head-to-toe pamper session, a 7-step skincare routine, watch telly, FaceTime my family, and go to bed at a decent time.
 I’m going to cope.
 It’s going to bliss.